 So with all these uses for insurance, what is the value of limited liability insurance for small businesses?

 Limited liability insurance covers partners in a business.
-It does serve a purpose similar to a limited liability company (an LLC) but isn't not exactly the same.
+It does serve a purpose similar to a limited liability company (an LLC) but isn't exactly the same.
 Registering as an LLC allows you to separate your personal expenses from your business expenses so that if your business goes into debt or goes under, it can’t affect your family savings.
 This being said, you can still add an extra layer of protection with tailored LLC insurance

 Limited liability insurance also creates a separation, but between partners.
 Imagine three business partners each pooled their capital to start a small company which is now being sued.
 One of the partners has limited liability insurance.
 That insurance policy protects only that particular partner’s stake in the company.
 It’s a personal protection for a business asset.